 How to decide if a debt consolidation refinance is right for me

 - Identify your needs.
 Consider your lifestyle and borrowing needs.
 What features do you need from your new lender?
 Do you have a contingency buffer in place to cover your payments if you lose your job?
 Do you have the discipline to manage the payments?

 Refinancing your home loan to consolidate debts is a step that should be taken with caution.
-Even though the potential savings you can make seem enticing, you always need to offset the savings with the costs of refinancing.
-If you’re experiencing mortgage stress, remember that you should always talk to your current lender first.
+Even though the potential savings you can make seem enticing, make sure to offset the savings with the costs of refinancing.

 Frequently asked questions